qntm/t-a-i/README.md

 are sometimes inaccessible.
 This affects both `unixToAtomic` and `atomicToUnix`, and it affects both the inputs and the return values of these methods.

 For example, suppose it's one millisecond before the end of the 24-hour smear for the most recent leap second.
-Let's try to convert that Unix time to TAI:
+Let's try to convert that Unix time to TAI, using ordinary floats:

 ```js
 import { TaiConverter, MODELS, UNIX_START } from 't-a-i/nanos'